plafer/Tissue.jl/README.md

     thread.
         + Feature is coming.

+# Questions
++ Do we want all computation to be done in a calculator?
+    + As opposed to registering a callback to output stream
+    + Currently the flow limiter doesn't apply to registered callbacks, so the flow limiter doesn't see callbacks.
+        + If a callback is slow, packets will accumulate.
+    + But maybe we don't want the callback stuff to be accounted for in the flow limiter?
+Somehow if we'd want to e.g. show an image right until the next shows up?
+But that's what we do now and the task is not blocked...
+Anyhow, I think it should be accounted for.

 # Crazy ideas or are they
 + Build a GUI that lets you generate the scaffolding for a given graph structure
 + Build a tracer that lets you visualize packets traveling through the graph, and a timeline similar to MediaPipe